the beacon_views_penrith beacon monument

 Step 3 instruction

-Step 4: When you come to the next fork, take the right path and stroll down the hill
+Step 4: You will come to a fork in the path.
+Go right and continue up the hill

 Step 4 instruction

-Step 5: Once you reach the bottom of the hill, head left at the fork
+Step 5: Once you reach the top of the hill, swing right at the fork

 Step 5 instruction